 There are a lot of myths about the cannabis industry and the plant it is built around.
 Some of the misconceptions are due to years of smear campaigns, and some of it is from a lack of information about this unique plant.
 However, as legalization becomes more widespread, the more we understand about cannabis.
-As we do this, the myths that have lived for years are now being shattered.
+As we do this, the cannamyths that have lived for years are now being shattered.

 “Growing cannabis is easy, just water it and watch it grow!”